SystemCo/pizza_delivery_simulator/readme.md

     * Assigned on: Monday 03/10/25
     * Assigned by: David
     * Due by:      Monday 03/17/25
-    * Status:      Incomplete
+    * Status:      Complete

 ### Fenoon
-* Add name to credits
-    * Assigned on: Friday 02/28/25
-    * Assigned by: David
-    * Due by:      Monday 03/03/25
-    * Status:      Incomplete

 * Add pause functionality when <esc> keyboaord key is pressed
     * Assigned on: Monday 03/03/25
     * Assigned by: David
     * Due by:      Monday 03/10/25
     * Status:      Incomplete

+* Add clickable button that will return to play while in pause menu
+    * Assigned on: Wednesday 03/12/25
+    * Assigned by: David
+    * Due by:      Wednesday 03/19/25
+    * Status:      Incomplete
+    * Note:        Talk to Lina for help!

 ### Francisco
 * Extract audio files for intro